eepyfemboi/AmongUsVRHacks/README.md

 ### This is a melonloader mod, meaning you have to be using melonloader to run it.
 To install melonloader, click here: [https://melonwiki.xyz/](https://melonwiki.xyz/)

 ### I'm planning on making an auto-installer that you can run to install melonloader and the mod automatically, but for now, you have to do all of it manually.
+Tutorial here: https://youtu.be/cVmR-f71NkE

 current features include:
 - no kill cooldown (makes you able to kill everyone instantly while imposter) -- Press "K" to toggle